 “It may sound ridiculous but it’s theoretically possible!”

 ‘Zombies of the Stratosphere’ (1952) was the 60th movie serial from Republic Studios who’d been at it since the mid-1930s.
-Sadly, not much had changed since then–each week the villains still go after various thingummys and doodads that they need to build their WMD and our heroes thwart them at every turn but end up in life threatening situations.
-These are always resolved in the next episode when we see that they actually jumped from the moving car/boat/go kart as it goes over the cliff/into the water etc. Actually, some of those crashing vehicles looked strangely familiar… and the rocket ships still resemble the spitting fireworks from ‘Flash Gordon’ days!
+Sadly, not much had changed since then – each week the villains still go after various thingummys and doodads that they need to build their WMD and our heroes thwart them at every turn but are often left in life threatening situations.
+These are always resolved in the next episode, of course, when we see that they actually jumped from the moving car/boat/go kart as it goes over the cliff/into the water/off the mountain road, etc. Actually, some of those crashing vehicles looked strangely familiar… and the rocket ships still resemble the spitting fireworks from ‘Flash Gordon’ days!

 I can’t help but wonder if the filmmakers actually knew what a Zombie was?
 Still I suppose it’s a good title.
 But it’s all very tired, outdated even for the early 50s.
 Republic only made another half dozen serials before they finally called it a day.